tc39/proposal-array-from-async/README.md

 since you just have to put your cursor in one spot and start typing or delete one **contiguous run of characters** with a clear separator.

-The benefits of method chaining are so attractive that some popular libraries contort their code structure *specifically* to allow more method chaining.
+The benefits of method chaining are **so attractive** that some **popular libraries contort** their code structure *specifically* to allow **more method chaining**.
-The most prominent example is [jQuery][],
-*still* the most popular JS library in the world: its core design is a single über-object with dozens of methods on it, all of which return the same object type so you can continue chaining.)
+The most prominent example is **[jQuery][]**, which is *still* the most popular JS library in the world. jQuery’s core design is a single über-object with dozens of methods on it, all of which return the same object type so you can continue chaining.

 [jQuery]: https://jquery.com/